aces/Loris/modules/media/README.md

 ## Scope

-The Media module provides a tool to upload files to the server and track uploaded files.
-Data uploaded must be specific to a candidate and a timepoint and optionally an instrument.
-The *Edit* functionality only allows modification of the date of upload and comments linked to the upload.
-The *Delete* functionality only hides the file from the front-end without removing the database entry for it nor the file on the server.
+The Media module provides a tool for uploading files to the server and tracking them, once uploaded.
+Data uploaded must be specific to a candidate and timepoint, and, optionally, an instrument.
+The *Edit* functionality only allows modification of the date of upload and of comments linked to the upload.
+The *Delete* functionality only hides the file from the front-end; it does not remove its database entry nor the file on the server.

 Out of scope: media that is not affiliated with a candidate does not belong in Media.